njszym/XRD-AutoAnalyzer/README.md

 The characterization of each spectrum should take around 1-2 minutes on a single processor.
 Once all classifications are made, the predicted phases will be printed along with their associated probabilities.

+For a detailed walkthrough of the steps used to perform phase identification, the user may refer to the Jupyter notebook provided in the ```Tutorial``` folder.

 ## Training the model for new compositions

 To develop a model that can be used to perform phase identification in a new chemical space, place all relevant CIFs into ```Novel_Space/All_CIFs```.
 Then navigate to the ```Novel_Space/```directory and execute: